 FAQs

 Thus, continuous efforts are being made to revamp the educational system which is also visible in the changes made to the grading system in India.
 Calculating and mentioning the CGPA forms an integral part of the admission process.
 If you are confused about the application process of a particular university then you can feel free to contact Leverage Edu.
-The counsellors will help you complete the cumbersome process and help you get into your dream university.
+The counselors will help you complete the cumbersome process and help you get into your dream university.

 -